 Cut the tail of the new thread and the tail of the old thread as close as possible with a sharp pair of scissors.
 You may also want to daub the cut ends with some clear nail varnish to help stop them becoming fluffy.
 If you have a thread zapper, the thread will automatically be sealed.

-Instructions Copyright to The Bead Hold.
-For more projects, beads, findings and kits, visit our website www.thebeadhold.co.nz
+For more tips, tricks, inspiration and tutorials and all your beading supplies visit us at www.thebeadhold.co.nz